Vietnam.vn - Nền tảng quảng bá Việt Nam

 Society today does not need people who only know how to follow procedures but needs people who know how to think differently, do differently, and think differently.

 "If children are not given the opportunity to think differently and do differently, how can they have the minimum thing in life: a job?
-We must encourage people who know how to ask questions, raise problems, and solve problems, and that is the way to solve problems right now," said Ms. Bui Tran Phuong.
+We must encourage people who know how to ask questions, raise problems, and solve problems, and that is the way to solve them right now," said Ms. Bui Tran Phuong.

 Educator Nguyen Thuy Uyen Phuong said she believes that children do not need to know all the answers but must learn how to ask the right questions.